-When it comes to what to do in Gdansk, a quick trip here is definitely one – for two reasons.
+When it comes to best things to do in Gdansk, a quick trip here is definitely one – for two reasons.

 Firstly, inside the building, you’ll find a branch of the Museum of Gdansk – the city’s Museum of Amber.
 Although a bit of a niche topic, it’s a genuinely fascinating place to visit.
 Indeed, Gdansk is known as the world-capital of amber, having produced every imaginable item from this stone for centuries.
 It’s therefore definitely worth browsing the Museum’s vast array of amber handicrafts.